 Mines & Mind Fields is available in all leading bookshops (University Of Nairobi Bookshop, Silverbird Media Stores, Book Point, Africa Book Service among others) at a retail cost of Ksh.750

 Njeri’s love for the arts began at an early age through her appreciation of African culture.
 This, she found to be well expressed in many of the books that she started reading while still young and they have shaped the person she has now become.

 She penned her first poem in 2004.
 Three years later she made her first attempt in front of an audience, performing her poetry.
 She is now among the most talented Kenyan poets and performers.

 Njeri Wangare has come to be known as the voice of reason and change in the Kenyan poetry circles due to the content and theme of her poems which range from Culture, religion, human rights, technology and everyday challenges in the Kenyan society.

 Apart from Poetry, Njeri is also an ardent blogger.
-She has been running her blog, www.Kenyanpoet.blogspot.com for over 4 years now – a project that she initially started as a platform to publishing her poetry online.
+She has been running her blog www.kenyanpoet.com since 2005 , a project that she initially started as a platform to publishing her poetry online.
 It has since grown to incorporate other forms of art as well as host other poets.
 She has contributed immensely to the promotion of Kenyan Poetry not only on stage but also through the internet through her reviews on art performances and by encouraging up and coming poets to start blogs and eventually share their work through performance.
 She is currently an author with Global Voices Online-An online portal for citizen journalists, as a writer on African Arts.

 Njeri performs regularly at various poetry spots in Kenya’s capital city Nairobi as well as in institutions and companies where is invited from time to time.